Tuesday, December 30, 2025

 The oceans of meaning.
 Not my idea but another's -

-For what have I thought up originally
+For what have I thought up originally,

-What have I achieved?
+O what have I achieved?
 So runs my haphazard poetic streak zig-zag

 These were words that once had meanings